Feastio

 Yam malasada on Waikiki Beach

-I was less impressed with the yam filling's flavor, which was rather bland than I was with its purple color.
-Two malasadas were my limit; Kel stopped after one.
+I was less impressed with the yam filling's bland flavor than its purple color.
+I couldn't eat more than two malasadas; Kel stopped after one.

 Leonard's Bakery, 933 Kapahulu Avenue, Honolulu, HI, leonardshawaii.com